Solar Panels for Farms & Agricultural Buildings

 Case Study: 210kWp Dairy Farm, Cumbria

-A 300-cow dairy farm in Cumbria installed a 210kWp system across three farm buildings in 2024.
+A representative profile for a 300-cow dairy farm: a 210kWp system across three farm buildings.
 Pre-solar electricity spend: £56,000/year.
 The system generates 186,000 kWh/year, with 83% self-consumed during milking and dairy operations.
 Annual electricity saving: £46,300.
-FETF grant received: £25,000 (maximum).
-Net project cost after grant: £138,000.
-Payback period: 2.98 years.
+With a 25% capital grant, net project cost falls to around £138,000, giving a payback of roughly 3 years — before AIA tax relief improves it further.

 Case study: 210kWp dairy farm solar — results after 18 months → real generation, savings and payback from a working farm install.